 New materials

 In the early 1970s, Gyula Foky-Gruber in Vienna developed the ‘Silberton’, an all-metal soprano recorder made entirely of nickel-plated brass, and an alto made of rosewood with a metal head-joint and two keys for the lowermost finger hole.
 Both featured a system of adjustable voicing achieved by altering the position of the block and the height of the windway.
 Both had a cylindrical bore.
 Later, the German firm Amati produced a look-alike ‘Silbertonflöte’.
-Similarly, Hopf continues to produce metal instruments that are offered as ‘Gruber System’ recorders in sopranino, soprano, and alto models.
-Today, Foky-Gruber is making them again by himself as signed handmade recorders in small series, also in pure silver.
+Similarly, Hopf continued to produce metal instruments offered as ‘Gruber System’ recorders in sopranino, soprano, and alto models.

 Recently, an all-metal (aluminium) recorder has been made by USAmerican instrument maker John Orth.